syncfusion-content/flutter-docs/Flutter/linear-gauge/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter Linear Gauge
 description: A quick tour to initial users about Syncfusion Linear Gauge widget for the Flutter platform.
-It provide overview on SfLinearGauge.
+It provides overview on SfLinearGauge.
 platform: flutter
 control: SfLinearGauge
 documentation: ug